**UPDATE July 2025:

 This is useful if one class has 20 children for example, then leave the other 10 cells blank and it will only calculate the percentages for the 20 children you have data for.

 You will notice that the headings are colour-coded.
 Each colour code represents 1 half term’s worth of tests.
-For no particular reason, I have designated the following:

 The yellow headings stand for predicted.
 This is where you may wish to update your predictions or targets across the year.